jabdul/apig/README.md

 apig is the command-line interface tool for [crud-api](https://github.com/jabdul/crud-api).

-It auto-generates the scaffolding of an */endpoint* for a microservice.
+It auto-generates the scaffolding of an */endpoint* or a microservice.

 ### installation